Nicaragua - Land of Lakes and Volcanoes

 Day 6-Travel to Leon; afternoon city tour

-This morning we wave goodbye to Ometepe and head back to the mainland.
-We will arrive to Leon after lunch and have an orientation tour to discover the rich cultural and political history of one of Nicaragua's oldest and most influential cities.
+This morning, we wave goodbye to Ometepe and head back to the mainland.
+We should arrive in Leon after lunch and we'll have an orientation tour to discover the rich cultural and political history of one of Nicaragua's oldest and most influential cities.
 Defined by its graceful Spanish colonial architecture and fascinating political history, we will soon discover why Leon is considered to be Nicaragua's historical, cultural, educational and religious capital.
-The best way to explore this captivating city is by foot, as much of its charm lies in the narrow colonial streets and architecture, art galleries, museums and cafes.
+The best way to explore this captivating city is on foot, as much of its charm lies in the narrow colonial streets and architecture, art galleries, museums and cafes.
 Leon's history is fascinating, like no other town in Central America.
 The town was dismantled, moved, and rebuilt due to volcanic activities, ransacked (and reconstructed!) by pirates, it won and lost its struggle as the most important city in Nicaragua against Managua, and several presidents were assassinated here.
-It is the place where famous poets are buried, where the largest cathedral in Central America stands, and is a hotbed for revolutionaries due to the big university located in Leon.
+It's the place where famous poets are buried, where the largest cathedral in Central America stands, and is a hotbed for revolutionaries due to the big university located in Leon.
 In this guided walking tour, we will visit revolutionary murals, baroque and neoclassical churches and a surprisingly interesting museum of legends, arts and poetry.
 After the tour, we can climb to the rooftop of Central America's largest cathedral, recently added to UNESCO's list of World Heritage sites, and enjoy astonishing views over the city and the surrounding Maribios Volcanic Chain.

 7